CoT-X: An Adaptive Framework for Cross-Model Chain-of-Thought Transfer and Optimization: Results

 \subsection{Cross-Language Performance Analysis}

-To assess the generalizability of our chain-of-thought transfer framework, we extended the evaluation to include Chinese and English versions of the medical QA dataset, both translated from the original Japanese corpus.
-This multilingual comparison reveals how linguistic characteristics influence model performance and reasoning transfer effectiveness.
+To assess whether CoT-X depends on the source language of the exam, we extended the evaluation to Chinese and English versions of the medical QA dataset translated from the original Japanese corpus.
+This multilingual comparison probes a practical question: whether compressed reasoning remains useful when medical terminology, tokenization patterns, and surface syntax change across languages~\cite{qwen3,jiang2025jmedbench}.

 Figure~\ref{fig:language_comparison} summarizes the performance of eight models across the three languages.
-Several consistent patterns emerge.
+Several patterns are consistent.
 Chinese yields the highest accuracy for most models, with an average of 55.3\%, followed by English (51.4\%) and Japanese (51.2\%).
-Notably, Japanese—the source language of the dataset—performs slightly worse than the translated versions, challenging common assumptions about language familiarity and model alignment~\cite{liu2024multilingual}.
+Notably, Japanese--the source language of the dataset--performs slightly worse than the translated versions, suggesting that language familiarity alone does not determine model alignment~\cite{qwen3}.

 The advantage of Chinese is especially evident in smaller models.
 For example, DeepSeek-R1-1.5B achieves 19.5\% on Chinese compared to 13.9\% on Japanese, a 40\% relative improvement.
 Similarly, DeepSeek-R1-7B reaches 29.8\% on Chinese versus 23.2\% on Japanese.
 This suggests that Chinese text may allow more compact and semantically efficient encoding, possibly because its logographic script packs more meaning per token.